kicarussays/Lipid-Profile-Prediction/README.md

 # Lipid-Profile-Prediction

-Lipid Profile Prediction Using Artificial Neural Networks
+This project is to predict Lipid Profile using clinical and lifelog data with Artificial Neural Networks